sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step02.md

 Thus, what we really want is matches where the third character is a letter or a numerical digit.

-Sometimes, the text includes other characters that also represent horizon- tal or vertical space in typography, such as the tab character.
+Sometimes, the text includes other characters that also represent horizontal or vertical space in typography, such as the tab character.
 All these characters are known as whitespaces and can be represented by the expression
 `\s` in a pattern 4 .
 The following command demonstrates that both the space and the tab characters are matched by `\s`: